Ensembl/ensembl-hive/docs/dev/development_guidelines.rst

 1. ``Utils::Collection`` is a very crude implementation of a collection.
-At the moment it is a simple list (meaning that all operations are :math:`O(n)` !), although Matthieu has started turning them into lookup tables.
+At the moment it is a simple list (meaning that all operations are :math:`O(n)`!), but this could be improved by using lookup tables instead.
    Collections have methods to search, add and remove objects.
 They also implement a trash-bin (*dark-collection*) which allows buffering operations in memory before pushing them to the database, or even undeleting objects.
 The ``find_one_by``/``find_all_by`` methods